Japanese Pickles Recipe. Kim Chi and Regular Pickles Variations

 You will find my pickles and Kim Chi recipe and much much more in my New Cookbook, The Whole Foods Kosher Kitchen.

 We grew up eating pickles and all fermented foods, not just what We in the US call pickles, but all things pickled: All vegetables, olives, lemons, apples, watermelon rind, butter, cheese, you name it.
 Pickles are not the only thing we grew up eating: Sun-dried meats and vegetables, preserves and jams.
 All homemade.
 There was always on our kitchen counter a vat of something getting brined, or fermented, or cured, or preserved.
-Since Refrigeration came to us in Morocco only about sixty years ago, the delicious and healthy solution was fermenting and preserving.
+Since refrigeration came to us in Morocco relatively recently, only about sixty years ago, the delicious and healthy solution to food storage was fermenting and preserving, and we still carry on this treasured tradition, long after we acquired all our modern kitchen amenities.

 You’ll love ’em!
 My pickles have a small fraction of the salt and the vinegar of their commercial counterparts, and ten times the flavor.
 Crunchy and pungent with just a hint of sweetness, and really good for you too, like all fermented foods.
 I whip my pickles out anytime I need a quick fix but can’t afford anything too caloric, like after dinner when the kitchen is closed.
 The simple secret here is to force the mixture into a wide-mouth glass jar or a pickle press (see below) so it disgorges its juices and you are left with a reduced and powerfully condensed bowl of pickles.